Intern-S1-MO: Long-horizon Reasoning Agent for Olympiad?Level Mathematical Problem Solving: RL training for Evolution of math agents

 Within this topology, the value of a specific lemma $l$ is not isolated but structurally coupled with the proof's progression.
 We define the value of a lemma recursively as the expected value of its subsequent derived lemmas, effectively backpropagating the success probability from the final answer to intermediate steps:

-where $\text{Succ}(l)$ denotes the set of valid lemmas derived directly from $l$ in the dependency graph.For the policy optimization, we anchor credit to rounds that yield verifiable advances.
+where $\text{Succ}(l)$ denotes the set of valid lemmas derived directly from $l$ in the dependency graph.
+For policy optimization, we anchor credit to rounds that yield verifiable advances.
 Specifically, for a reasoning round $t$ that generates a set of candidate lemmas $\mathcal{L}_t$, we adopt an optimistic value estimation strategy.
 We define the state value of round $t$ as the maximum value among its generated candidates, $V(s_t) = \max_{l \in \mathcal{L}_t} v(l)$.
-The round-level advantage is then computed via the temporal difference error between the best potential of the current round and the next:
+The round-level advantage is then computed via the temporal-difference error between the best potential of the current round and the next:

-where $r_t$ represents the immediate step reward (e.g., syntactic validity or solving a sub-goal) and $\gamma$ is the discount factor.
+where $r_t$ represents the immediate step reward (\eg, syntactic validity or solving a sub-goal) and $\gamma$ is the discount factor.

-For intermediate rounds yielding no new lemmas ($C_t=0$), the advantage is effectively masked.
-These formulation ensures that the gradient estimation is driven by the most promising reasoning path discovered at each step, decoupling optimization intensity from trajectory length and effectively filtering out noise from suboptimal branches.
+For intermediate rounds yielding no new lemmas ($C_t=0$), the advantage is masked.
+This formulation drives the gradient estimate with the most promising reasoning path discovered at each step, decoupling optimization intensity from trajectory length and filtering noise from suboptimal branches.